Radar-Guided Polynomial Fitting for Metric Depth Estimation: Introduction

-In this work, we challenge the common misconception that scale ambiguity in MDE is only up to an unknown global scale and shift.
-Instead, we propose to incorporate higher-order corrections through a polynomial transformation that allows for stretching and compressing at different depth levels, thereby enabling more flexible non-uniform adjustments.
-Our approach, PolyRad, transforms the predictions of pretrained MDE models by: learning prototypical patterns in the configuration of radar points, establishing spatial correspondences between radar and MDE features to encode a unified multi-sensor scene representation, and predicting polynomial coefficients that adaptively fit scaleless depth into metric depth.
-This polynomial expansion introduces additional degrees of freedom (i.e., multiple inflection points) that can better correct non-uniform variations and inter-region misalignments.
-While one may adjust every prediction (pixel) of an MDE model~\cite{li2024radarcam}, the number of degrees of freedom is the total number of pixels.
+In this work, we challenge the common assumption that scale ambiguity in MDE is only up to an unknown global scale and shift.
+Instead, we propose to incorporate higher-order corrections through a polynomial transformation that allows for stretching and compressing at different depth levels, enabling more flexible non-uniform adjustments.
+Our approach, POLAR, transforms the predictions of pretrained MDE models by (i) learning prototypical patterns in the configuration of radar points, (ii) establishing spatial correspondences between radar and MDE features to encode a unified multi-sensor scene representation, and (iii) predicting polynomial coefficients that adaptively fit scaleless depth into metric depth.
+This polynomial expansion introduces additional degrees of freedom (i.e., multiple inflection points) that can better correct non-uniform variations and cross-region misalignments.
+While one may adjust every prediction (pixel) of an MDE model~\citep{li2024radarcam}, the number of degrees of freedom is the total number of pixels.
 Given radar point clouds of a few hundred points (many orders less than the number of pixels), this becomes an ill-posed problem.
 On the other hand, the number of degrees of freedom in polynomial expansion is limited to the number of polynomial terms, which we empirically found to be close to the cardinality of radar point clouds, allowing our solution to be better posed and more regular.
-To our knowledge, no prior work has explored polynomial fitting for adapting predictions of pretrained foundation models, making our approach a novel solution not only for radar-guided depth estimation but also for any task that leverages foundation models and refines their predictions using additional inputs as guidance.
+To our knowledge, no prior work has explored polynomial fitting for adapting predictions of pretrained foundation models.